Disney College Program: Coronavirus impact

 On March 14, 2020, the Disney College Program, Culinary Program, Professional Internships and International Programs were suspended due to the ongoing worldwide outbreak of the coronavirus and its spread to Florida and to California.
-Active participants who resided in company-sponsored housing, including international and culinary students, were asked to vacate in a short period of time, providing full credit and completion of the program in return.
+Active participants who resided in company-sponsored housing, including international and culinary students, were asked to vacate within a short period of time, providing full credit and completion of the program in return.
 Shortly after, the Disneyland Resort and the Walt Disney World Resort closed operations, initially until April 19, 2020.
-The suspension of the program was later extended to applicants with May 2020 arrival dates, after the Walt Disney Company extended the closure of its resorts.
+The suspension of the program was later extended to accepted applicants with May 2020 arrival dates, after the Walt Disney Company extended the closure of its resorts.

 In July 2020, the Disney College Program and the Disney International Programs were suspended for the rest of 2020, as the coronavirus pandemic further impacted operations of both the Orlando and Anaheim resorts; both the Disney College Program and the International Programs were suspended indefinitely in December 2020, as Disney Programs cited uncertainty of when it will be able to resume in the future.

-On March 9, 2021, at the Walt Disney Company's shareholder's meeting, CEO Bob Chapek expressed interest in resuming operations of the Disney College Program by the end of 2021, and inviting back those who were impacted by the closure of the program in 2020, so they can properly experience and fulfil their programs.
+On March 9, 2021, at the Walt Disney Company's shareholder's meeting, then-CEO Bob Chapek expressed interest in resuming operations of the Disney College Program by the end of 2021, and inviting back those who were impacted by the closure of the program in 2020, so they can properly experience and fulfil their programs.
 On May 3, 2021, Disney Programs announced a June 2021 return of the Disney College Program in Orlando with priority given for 2020 applicants to reapply, though no announcement was immediately made for the program in Anaheim, the Culinary Program, Professional Internships or the International Programs.
 Later, the Culinary Program returned to Orlando for the August 2021 semester.